A neural recommender system leveraging transfer learning for property prediction of ionic liquids: Conclusions

 \section{Conclusions}

-In this study, we integrate a neural recommender system in a transfer learning framework to predict multiple properties of ionic liquids using limited experimental data.
+In this study, we integrate a neural recommender system (NRS) in a transfer learning framework to predict multiple properties of ionic liquids using limited experimental data.
 The input features are learned sequentially: For molecular structures, we pre-train the NRS models using simulated COSMO data and then fine-tune them on limited experimental datasets to capture the effects of temperature and pressure.
 The results demonstrate that structural embeddings learned under fixed thermodynamic conditions can be effectively reused to predict properties influenced by both molecular structure as well as temperature and pressure.
 By efficiently generating COSMO data at fixed temperature and pressure to cover the entire cation-anion space, we ensure unbiased learning of structural features.
 These unbiased structural representations enable effective fine-tuning on biased experimental data across all temperatures and pressures.

 Our approach achieves significant improvements in prediction accuracy for density, viscosity, heat capacity, and surface tension.
 These improvements are consistent across both within-property and cross-property transfer learning.
-For surface tension and melting point, for which no simulation is available, the framework successfully transfers knowledge from models pre-trained on other properties.
-However, no improvement is observed in the prediction of melting points, indicating that models with access to more structural information, such as \cite{Chen2023}, achieve superior performance for properties which do not depend on temperature or pressure.
+For surface tension and melting point, for which no simulated data is available, the framework successfully transfers knowledge from models pre-trained on other properties.
+However, no improvement is observed in the prediction of melting points, indicating that models with access to more information on molecular structure, such as the one proposed by \cite{Chen2023}, achieve superior performance for properties which do not depend on temperature or pressure.

 The proposed strategy enables property prediction across a vast chemical space of over 700{,}000 ILs, despite limited availability of experimental data.
 This highlights the framework's scalability and strong extrapolation capabilities, offering a powerful tool for screening ILs in process design.
-We provide a ready-to-use Python function available on GitHub (link to be added) to directly input cation, anion, temperature, and/or pressure and predict the five properties included in this study.
+We provide a ready-to-use Python function available on GitHub (link to be added) to directly input the cation ID, anion ID, temperature, and/or pressure and predict the five properties included in this study.